-Ugandan immigration officers decide how long tourists are permitted to stay in Uganda when they enter the country.
+Ugandan immigration officers decide how long travellers are permitted to stay in Uganda when they enter the country.
 This is usually between 2 weeks and 3 months, and the immigration officer will normally enter a handwritten note of this period next to the entry stamp in your passport.
 You can be fined and/or imprisoned for overstaying your visa.
 You can apply to extend the period of your stay at Ugandan immigration headquarters on Jinja Road in Kampala.

 For more information about entry requirements, visit the Ugandan Directorate of Citizenship and Immigration Control website.
-If you’re arriving by road, it’s usually easier to get a visa before you travel.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Uganda.

 UK Emergency Travel Documents